+I have a bit of a thing about chemicals and how they may affect both male and female fertility, according to more and more research.
 This latest study links premature ovarian failure with chemicals called PCBs (Poly Chlorinated Bisphenyls) and phthalates.
 PCBs (Poly Chlorinated Bisphenyls) are found in fatty animal products.
 One of the worst foods for containing high levels of PCBs is fish, especially farmed, oily fish like salmon and tuna.
 Phthalates are chemicals used to make plastics flexible, and the more worn a product is (eg a plastic bottle) the more they leach out into the food or drink.
-Fatty animal foods may contain high levels, and perfumes, skin care, nail polish, hairspray and lipstick are also common sources, as well as cleaning products
+Fatty animal foods may contain high levels, and perfumes, skin care, nail polish, hairspray and lipstick are also common sources, as well as cleaning products.

 In fact studies are consistently showing that these chemicals are endocrine disruptors, aka gender benders, affecting everything from sperm production, IVF failure, earlier menopause and problems in pregnancy.
 Several years ago BpA was removed from babies’ bottles as it was known then that they were a risk to hormonal health.
 And yet every day we are all swigging out of plastic bottles, storing food in plastic boxes, wrapping it in plastic and cooking ready meals in plastic trays.